1904labs/de-hours-with-experts/python/README.md

 Inside the `secret_recipe_decoder.py` file there is a method named `decode_string`.
 This function should take an encoded string like
 `hgiikf` and return the decoded value (`butter`).
 Implement this method.

+Hint: The Caesar encoding is given to you, check out the `ENCODING` dictionary.

 ### Challenge #2: Implement the decode_ingredient method

 Inside the `secret_recipe_decoder.py` file there is a method named `decode_ingredient`.
 This function takes an ingredient.
 An